Lecture Notes on Symmetry Reduction via the Dressing Field Method: Dressing Field Method for gauge symmetries

 If $\H$ is a subgroup of the full gauge group, the dressed fields \eqref{dressed-fields} display so-called \emph{residual transformations of the 1st kind} under what remains of the gauge group after reduction via the DFM.
 Suppose, in fact, that one is given a $\K$-dressing field, $u^\kappa=\kappa^{-1}u$, $\kappa \in \K$, with $\K \subseteq \H$ the equivariance group of $u \in \mathcal{D}r[G,\K]$, with $G$ the target group ($G$ s.t. either $H\supseteq G \supseteq K$ or $G\supseteq H$, with $K$ and $H$ rigid groups -- $H$ structure group in bundle differential geometric terms).
 In this case, dressed fields are expected to display residual (gauge) transformations of the 1st kind under what remains of the gauge group (not fully reduced).
 If $K \triangleleft H$ (i.e., $K$ is a normal subgroup of $H$), then $H/K=:J$ is a Lie group, with associated gauge subgroup $\J = \H/\K$, $\K \triangleleft \H$, and one is left with well-defined $\J$-gauge residual transformations of the dressed fields.
 For instance, if $u$ is a $\K$-dressing field s.t. $u^\eta = \eta^{-1} u \eta$, for $\eta \in \J$, then dressed fields are $\J$-gauge variables (whose $\J$-gauge transformations can be simply obtained by taking their $\H$-gauge transformations and formally replacing $\gamma \in \H \rightarrow \eta \in \J$).
 However, in concrete applications of the DFM and in order to fully exploit its relational interpretative potential, what one should do is completely reduce the gauge group $\H$.

-In the DFM one also typically encounters possible ``ambiguities" in the choice, or construction, of dressing field.
+In the DFM one also typically encounters possible ``ambiguities'' in the choice, or construction, of dressing field.
 Indeed, any two dressing fields $u=u[\upphi]$ and $u'=u'[\upphi]$, both satisfying the defining property of a dressing field, are a priori related as $u'=u\xi$ for some $\H$-invariant map $\xi:M \rarrow H$.
-Under pointwise multiplication, such maps form the group of so-called \emph{transformations of the 2nd kind}, $\G\defeq\{\xi:M \rarrow H\, |\, \xi^\gamma=\xi\}$.
-Since dressing fields depend on $\upphi$, elements of $\G$ may also be $\upphi$-dependent, i.e., $\xi=\xi[\upphi]$.
+Under pointwise multiplication, such maps form the group of so-called \emph{transformations of the 2nd kind}, $\G\defeq\{\xi:M \rarrow H\, |\, \xi^\gamma=\xi\}$.\footnote{In the literature we developed previously on this topic, we had referred to them as \emph{residual} transformations of the 2nd kind.
+However, we later renamed them simply transformations of the 2nd kind, removing the adjective ``residual'' in order to avoid confusion with residual gauge symmetries.
+Indeed, they are not a subgroup (or a remnant) of the gauge symmetry that has been reduced through the dressing procedure.} Since dressing fields depend on $\upphi$, elements of $\G$ may also be $\upphi$-dependent, i.e., $\xi=\xi[\upphi]$.
 Writing the action of $\G$ on a dressing field as $u^\xi=u\xi$, the $\G$-transformations of dressed fields $\upphi^u$ are a priori:

 whose result depends on the $\G$-transformation of the bare fields $\upphi$, if any.
 Transformations of the 2nd kind have been shown to encode \emph{physical reference frame covariance} \cite{JTF-Ravera2024NRrelQM}.
-In this case, the group $\G$ is ``discrete" in the sense that it enumerates, among the field-theoretic d.o.f., the available options that may serve as a physical reference frame, i.e., as a dressing field.
+In this case, the group $\G$ is ``discrete'' in the sense that it enumerates, among the field-theoretic d.o.f., the available options that may serve as a physical reference frame, i.e., as a dressing field.